THE SINISTER BACKWATER BECOMES UPSCALE WHEN NOBLES SETTLE NEAR THE BOULEVARDS TO REACH VERSAILLES MORE EASILY*

 *The southwestern 7th district, where antiquarians cluster now and that is nearer Versailles, was already occupied.

-Those vast arteries on the city's edge allow skipping the traffic of the center...
+Those vast arteries on the city's edge allow avoiding the center's traffic jams and makes Versailles only three hours away by coach, one hour on horseback.

 ![]() |